For emergencies Dial 9-1-1

 General Inquiries – 204-745-6760; Complaints 204-745-6773

-For more information in joining the Volunteer Fire Department please contact Fire Chief, Ben Vanderzwaag at 204-745-0103 or email@example.com.
+For more information in joining the Volunteer Fire Department please contact Director of Public Safety, Ben Vanderzwaag at 204-745-0103 or email@example.com.

-Carman Ambulance is one of the 15 ambulance services within the Central Regional Health Authority.
-There are 2 full-time and approximately 8 casual members.
+Carman Ambulance is part of the provincial network of ambulance services through Shared Health.
 Our service area covers about 600 square miles and includes the town of Carman, Elm Creek, Roseisle, Stephenfield, Graysville, Roland, Homewood and Sperling.
 We have 2 units that are fully equipped to handle any medical or traumatic emergency.
 Coverage is provided 24 hours a day, seven days a week by a very dedicated and professional staff that is highly trained in providing medical care and advanced life support to all in need.

 Emergency Reference Guide